kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 Note that all the <code>div</code> tags have a <code>post-link-hook</code> class and a <code>data-url</code> attribute.
 Our JavaScript will use both of these things make the <code>div</code>s clickable links without the need for an <code>a</code> tag.

-The core JavaScript is in <code>build/bundle.js</code> file.
-The styles are in the <code>build/styles.css</code>, which is pretty basic:
+The core JavaScript is in <code>build/bundle.js</code> file but we'll discuss it shortly.
+The styles are in the <code>build/styles.css</code> and they're pretty basic:

 <pre><code class="language-css">
 /* build/styles.css */